List of Contents:

 The illustrations on this site deliberately omit any visible detail that has no influence on a sign or signal's meaning (e.g. holes or slots provided in early signals to reduce wind resistance).
 Variations in a sign's shape or colour, but not its size, are recorded.
 Signals and signs are generally depicted as being mounted on simple straight posts, as is most usual, but it is emphasised that the method of mounting or the position or absence of a post carries no relevance to drivers.
 Similarly, while colour light signal aspects are shown inside a typical signal head, the shape of the backboard or the position of the aspect within the head can vary without altering the meaning to the driver.

 Signalling and signage through the Channel Tunnel and in the vicinity of the Cheriton terminal follows SNCF (French National Railways) practice and therefore is outside the scope of this website.
 This site does, however, include information relating to the Channel Tunnel Rail Link (or 'High Speed 1').

-Each item within the main sections of the website includes some key details summarised under the following three headings:
+Each item illustrated within the main sections of the website includes key details summarised under the following three headings:

 Clicking on this symbol will allow you to view a photograph of the relevant item.

 More detailed information on a range of related topics can be found in the 'Supplementary Information' section.

 I welcome your comments and queries about this website.
 If you can contribute some new information or if you find an error, please let me know.
 I can be emailed at this address: